Wet Wrap Therapy for Severe Eczema

 Improving Dramatically

-Wet wrap therapy can produce dramatic results during the course of a five-day treatment regimen.
-It greatly reduces eczema symptoms and can do so for a long time.
-However, the therapy is not a cure.
-In most cases, patients will experience periodic flare-ups that need to be treated.
+A five-day treatment regimen with wet wrap therapy can produce dramatic results.
+It can greatly reduce eczema symptoms for several weeks to months.
+But the therapy is not a cure.
+In most cases, people will experience periodic flare-ups that need to be treated.

-NIAID's eczema treatment protocol not only provides relief to the patient, it is part of a larger effort to better understand the causes of eczema and develop new strategies to prevent and treat the disease.
+NIAID’s study of wet wrap therapy is part of an ongoing effort to better understand the causes of eczema and develop new strategies to prevent and treat the disease.

 Content last reviewed on